Learning the Relation between Code Features and Code Transforms with Structured Prediction: Experimental Evaluation

-We experimented with different thresholds for root tree edit operations and find when the threshold is set to 10, the Gumtree outputs of the 4 basic tree edit operations are accurate enough to reflect real code changes in most cases and we can correctly attach repair transforms to nodes.
-After setting the threshold to be 10, we find that the tree edit operations in a file are typically targeting a single statement.
-Consequently, we use the AST of the targeted statement as the AST of the bug code.
-Finally, we have 261,263 pairs of $\langle \textbf{t}, \textbf{n} \rangle$ extracted from the original 4,590,679 bug fixing commits, where \textbf{n} is the AST of a changed statement and \textbf{t} is the set of repair transforms associated with the nodes of \textbf{n}.
+\textbf{Dataset.} {We use the Boa dataset \cite{boa,megadiff} as the source to get the required dataset with repair transforms on AST nodes.
+Boa is a domain-specific language and infrastructure for analyzing ultra-large-scale software repositories and the Boa dataset includes 4,590,679 bug fixing commits.
+To compute the diffs of the bug-fixing commits with GumTree, we separately compute the diff between each file affected by a commit (i.e., a patched file) and its previous version (i.e., a buggy file).
+The output of GumTree is an \emph{edit script} composed by \emph{tree edit operations}.
+We find that when the diff is relatively large, the edit scripts are frequently not accurate enough to reflect real code changes.
+In addition, a bug-fixing commit with large diffs is much more likely to include irrelevant changes such as feature additions or refactorings~\cite{just2014defects4j}.} Therefore, we limit our repair transform extraction to those bug-fixing commits with relatively small diffs.
+We experimented with different thresholds for root tree edit operations and find when the threshold is set to 10, the GumTree outputs are accurate enough to reflect real code changes in most cases and we can correctly attach repair transforms to AST nodes.
+After setting the threshold to be 10, we find that the tree edit operations in a certain file are typically targeting a single statement.
+Consequently, we use the AST of the targeted statement as the AST of the buggy code.
+In case occasionally the tree edit operations in a file involve multiple statements, we view each of these statements as an isolated bug.
+Finally, we have 267,555 pairs of $\langle \textbf{t}, \textbf{n} \rangle$ extracted from the original bug fixing commits, where \textbf{n} is the AST of a changed statement and \textbf{t} is the set of repair transforms associated with the nodes of \textbf{n}.
+Note that our approach itself is applicable to ASTs of any code snippet.